 Another cancer-fighting cabbage cousin.

-We’re growing kohlrabi greens and root for the second time this year, so we’ve been investigating some of the many nutritional benefits.
-Turns out that kohlrabi greens and root are of this funky looking tuberous vegetable, have many nutritional benefits.
+We’re growing kohlrabi greens and root for the second time this year so we’ve been investigating some of its many nutritional benefits.
+Turns out that kohlrabi greens and the root of this funky looking tuberous vegetable have many nutritional benefits!